-• The developer's findings demonstrate that there are disparities by age, geographic location (all except one program), and race/ethnicity.
-It also evaluated whether the measure could detect disparities by income (within program), children's health status (based on their medical diagnoses), Medicaid program type, commercial product line, and preferred language for program communications.
-The developer detected disparities for each of these factors, but data on all of these characteristics were not consistently available for all programs, so it presented disparities data on those characteristics most consistently available and with the greatest standardization (i.e. race/ethnicity and geographic location).
+Disparities by geographic location were detected for two programs.
+Statistically significant difference in performance by race and ethnicity also were detected in the two programs for which there were race/ethnicity data.
+In addition, the developers also evaluated whether the measure could detect disparities by income (within program), children's health status (based on their medical diagnoses), Medicaid program type, CHIP dental plan, commercial product line, and preferred language for program communications.
+The developers detected disparities based on each of these various factors, but data on all of these characteristics were not consistently available for all programs so they presented disparities data on those characteristics that were most consistently available and had the greatest standardization (i.e. race/ethnicity and geographic location).